-Current Ministry Location-Western U.S.
+Current Ministry Location: Western Region, U.S.

 Sister Bridget, from Detroit, Michigan, entered Maryknoll in 1951.
-She earned a B.S. in education from Mary Rogers College in Maryknoll, NY.
+She earned a B.S. in Education from Mary Rogers College in Maryknoll, NY.

 Sister Bridget returned to the United States in 1988 and lived in New Mexico.
-In Alamogordo, she taught Scripture, trained catechists, gave retreats, helped with leadership formation, and ministered to the sick and elderly.
+In Alamogordo, NM she taught Scripture, trained catechists, gave retreats, helped with leadership formation, and ministered to the sick and elderly.

 Sister Bridget moved to Chandler, Arizona in 1994.
 She worked in St. Andrew the Apostle parish and was a Nullity Minister and advocate in the marriage annulment process.
 In addition to processing all annulments in the parish, she provided spiritual direction in two parishes.
 In 2008, she completed a graduate program from Creighton University and has a certificate in spiritual direction and directs retreats.

 Sister Bridget is now retired but continues to live in Chandler, Arizona and helps in the parish as much as possible.